© BrunoPress

 A filmmaking genius, Steven Spielberg is often regarded as one of the most important and popular directors of all time.
 From historical dramas to giant blockbusters, Spielberg has a knack for creating some of the highest-grossing films in the world.

-Here is a list of standout movies made by one of cinema's greatest exponents.
+'The Fabelmans' is arguably one of Spielberg's greatest triumphs, and yet there are so many others to choose from.
+Click through to see a list of standout movies made by one of cinema's greatest exponents.

 RECOMMENDED FOR YOU